-The Rebuild Install JCL function is invoked from the following menu:
+The Rebuild Install JCL function is invoked from the following menu in the Serena perspective.

-Serena perspective - In the Serena Explorer view, expand the ZMF Applications node, the node of the relevant application, and the Packages node below it.
+In the Serena Explorer view, expand the ZMF Applications node, the node of the relevant application, and the Packages node below it.
 Right-click on the name of the package for which installation JCL should be rebuilt.
 When the contextual menu displays, select the Rebuild Install JCL option.

-See Chapter 2, "Working with ZMF Packages" on page 62 for more information.
+See Working with ZMF Packages for more information.